jessicathaxton/myMode/README.txt

 CONTRIBUTE
 	MyMode currently does not have an official feedback forum.
 If interest is generated, the developer will pursue a forum creation.
 	For now, please feel free to send C&C or suggestions for code improvement to the developer directly at support@jthaxton.cocc-cis.com.

-LICENSE
-	No licenses are granted for this project.
-	Please do not reproduce or redistribute, in whole or part, without prior written permission from the developer.
-	That said, feel free to look at the code for ideas and inspiration!

 COPYRIGHT
 	2020 © Jessica Thaxton